-AFB defines operational risk as the "the risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events".
-Operational Risk is inherent to all activities, processes and systems and generated by all business and support areas.
-For that reason, all employees are responsible for the management and control of operational risks generated in their area.
-Within this type of risk, at least the following subcategories are identified:
+Allfunds Bank defines operational risk as the risk of loss resulting from deficiencies or failures of internal processes, human resources or systems, or derived from external circumstances.
+This definition includes legal risk but excludes reputational and strategic/business risk.
+Operational Risk is, therefore, inherent to all activities, processes and systems and is generated by all business and support areas.
+For that reason, all employees are responsible for the management and control of the operational risk generated in their own area.